pminasandra/tracktorlive/Cassettes.md

-# 📚 Cassette Library
+# The Library of Casettes for TracktorLive

-Below, we present a library of modular cassettes designed for use with TracktorLive.
-Each cassette can be utilised independently to perform specific functions or combined seamlessly with others to construct comprehensive Python scripts.
   This flexible structure enables users to customise and execute a wide range of TracktorLive functionalities according to their experimental or analytical needs.

+The following is a large library of casettes to be used with TracktorLive.
+As you have read in [DOCS,](DOCS.md) casettes are sets of standalone functions that are executed by a server or a client to serve a particular function.
+Casettes may be combined to perform multiple roles synergistically, so that you may satisfy your experimental and analytical needs.
+In each iteration, casettes are executed in the order in which they are declared in the code.
+Since casette-code is intended to be copy-pasted into real scripts, care must be taken to ensure that *variable names and function names don't clash and cause conflicts*.
+For guidelines about writing your own casettes and adding them to this library, see [CONTRIBUTING-CASETTES.md](CONTRIBUTING-CASETTES.md)

+What follows is the set of casettes as it exists now:

 - [Movement & Position cassettes](#1-movement-and-position-cassettes)
 - [Visualisation cassettes](#2-visualisation-cassettes)